alisw/alibuild/docs/reference.markdown

   - `relocate_paths`: a list of toplevel paths scanned recursively to perform relocation of executables and dynamic libraries **on macOS only**.
 If not specified, defaults to `bin`, `lib` and `lib64`.
+  - `branch_basename`: the name of the current alidist branch.
+  - `branch_stream`: in case the alidist branch ends in `-patches`, the name of branch without `-patches`.
+If the branch does not end in `-patches`, the `tag` field of the recipe is used.

 ### The body